What is Ransomware?

 4. On succeeding windows, click Next or Continue to carry on with the installation.
 After completing the installation process, Launch Sophos Virus Removal Tool.

-5. Internet connection is required when running this virus scanner in order to download important updates.
+5. An Internet connection is required when running this virus scanner in order to download important updates.
 Make sure that everything is up-to-date to effectively remove the ransomware and other relevant viruses.

 6. Click the Start Scanning button to inspect the computer.
-This will check the system for presence of malicious objects, malware, and viruses.
+This will check the system for the presence of malicious objects, malware, and viruses.
 The tool reveals items that were found linked to the ransomware and other suspicious entities.
 Be sure to remove all identified threats.

 Recover Files from Ransomware Infection